M4A - Unprotected audio file

 M4A is a file extension for an audio file encoded with advanced audio coding (AAC) which is a loss compression.
 M4A was generally intended as the successor to MP3, which had not been originally designed for audio only but was layer III in an MPEG 1 or 2 video files.
 M4A stands for MPEG 4 Audio.
 M4A is an unprotected audio file.

 A MAC (Media Access Control) address is an ID code assigned to any device with built-in networking capability.
 A MAC address is twelve digits and is usually displayed as six pairs of characters (hexadecimal) separated by colons or dashes (example - 0A:1B:2C:3D:4E:5F).
 Most manufacturer's web sites (along with others) can help users find the MAC address of a device; sometimes it is printed on a sticker on the device or the box it came in or included in documentation.
+Most of the time there will be two different MAC addresses printed on a sticker.
+One is for the wired Ethernet card and the other is for the wireless Ethernet card.

 MAP-Works is a student assessment and retention system for first-year students used by advisors and instructors of first-year students.
 Access is requested through the Housing Office.